zonyitoo/VariantCpp/README.rst

 Variant List
 ------------

-A flexible C++ list, which can contain any type
+A flexible C++ linked list, which can contain any type

+Just for fun.
+But I will continue to improve it. :P

+*Note: This library is written in C++11 standard*

 Usage
 =====